Creating a Turnitin Assignment for Originality Checking

 -

 Turnitin Feedback Studio: Turnitin Feedback Studio is available for Canvas assignments.
 When using Turnitin Feedback Studio, you create the assignment and your students submit the assignment from within Canvas, but all use of rubrics, feedback tools, and scoring takes place in Turnitin.
+Turnitin Feedback Studio is best used if faculty prefer to use Turnitin for grading and feedback.

 -